Joalane2/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path add action to the path
-3-paths reads the number of directories in a path 4-global_variables displays global variables 5-local_variables displays local,environment and functions
+3-paths reads the number of directories in a path 4-global_variables displays global variables 5-local_variables displays local,environment and function 6-create_local_variable creates a variable